 A cold compress is useful to relieve pain on swollen or tender areas.

 It’s important to alert your sexual partners if your vulvovaginitis is the result of an STI.
 All sexual partners should receive treatment for the condition, even if they’re not currently showing symptoms.

 Most cases of vulvovaginitis will heal quickly when properly treated.
 Return to your doctor if you don’t see an improvement within one week.
 You may find that alternative treatments are more effective.

-If yeast is causing your vulvovaginitis, you may find the infection sometimes returns.
-Over-the-counter products can usually treat this.
+If yeast is causing your vulvovaginitis, you may find that the infection returns.
+Over-the-counter products can usually treat these infections.